Applied Movement Neurology – A First Hand Experience

 Keith Tucker – Applied Movement Neurologist & Trainer

 We, my husband and I, are very fortunate in that we live on a street with lovely friendly neighbours, one of whom is an Ironman athlete.
 What has this to do with ‘applied movement neurology‘, I hear you asking?
-Well, he happens to train with Keith Tucker, an ex-professional athlete who now trains regular people like me who either want to get in shape, stay in shape or improve their shape, as well as people like my neighbour, who compete in endurance competitions.
+Well, he happens to train with Keith Tucker, based in Latimer, Buckinghamshire.
+He is an ex-professional athlete who now trains regular people like me who either want to get in shape, stay in shape or improve their shape, as well as people like my neighbour, who compete in endurance competitions.
 Keith is also an applied movement neurologist.

 As I have mentioned several times in my blogs over the last few months (yawn!), I like to keep fit by eating according to Ayurveda and exercising to improve strength (weightlifting), core and cardio (Zumba and BollySlim).
 If I don’t follow this strict regimen, my back could get worse, as will my chronic lung condition.
 But even with this regimen, every so often I manage to hurt my lower back and put it into spasm.
 Just 8 weeks ago I did it again!
 Not in the gym dead-lifting but by picking up a piece of washing to put it on the washing line.
 How come I can bench-press 30kg (65% of my body weight) yet a piece of washing can set me back weeks?!
 It is so frustrating!
 One sports massage later and many walks of several kilometers/day and the soreness wasn’t lifting.
 I wanted to get back into the gym and needed help.

 Applied Movement Neurology – How Does it Work?